lightshipsec/openssh-extensions/README.md

 # Support for the "none" cipher #
-Patched to allow the "none" cipher to be supported.
+Patched to allow the "none" cipher to be supported: `ssh -m hmac-sha1 -c none user@host`

 Based on information from: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=24559#58